Pink-Crab/Perique-Registerables/docs/Taxonomy.md

 ### Tag Only

+> Combined with the shared labels, these are used for Tag taxonomies

 | Label | Default Value |
 | --- | ----------- |
 | separate_items_with_commas | Separate **{plural name}** with commas |